“The stairs of our industry MUST be accessible to all. Let’s climb. “

-- Present the list of the festival’s programmers.
+- Present the list of program directors and film selectors of the festival.

-- Make sure that there is at least an equal number of women on the senior staff of the festival.
+- To ensure at least an equal number of women on the festival’s senior staff.

-- Aspire to present 50% films made by men and 50% films made by women (directed, written, or most of the film’s senior crew consist of women) in the 2020 festival edition.
+- To aim toward the screening of 50% of films made by men and 50% of films made by women (directed by, written by, or that the majority of the senior production staff are women) in TISFF’s 2020 festival edition.